jcolag/entropy-arbitrage/2022-06-09-code-honor.md

  >
  > **DATA**: Indeed?
 But surely, sir...

-First off, it seems laughable that anyone in Starfleet needs to reference the [counting coup](https://en.wikipedia.org/wiki/Counting_coup) instance of the idea, given that "I have defeated my opponent and refuse to kill them" appears more than occasionally in this genre and franchise.
+First off, it seems laughable that anyone in Starfleet needs to reference the {% wiki Counting_coup|counting coup|en %} instance of the idea, given that "I have defeated my opponent and refuse to kill them" appears more than occasionally in this genre and franchise.

 Then, we also reinforce the idea that the Federation speaks English, with French essentially a dead language, almost forgotten.
 Though some nationalists like Picard still exist, living for the opportunity to defend "his culture."